SmartekWorks/smartekworks.github.io/swat/setup_execservices.md

 * `operationInterval`: The time interval between two consecutive SWAT operations in milli-seconds.
 The default value is `500`.
 * `frameSearchDepth`: The max search depth for HTML with nested frames.
 The default value is `3`, and `0` means no support for frame execution.
 * `scrollableFrames`: The list of frames to take individual screenshots.
 Each frame is identified by its `name` or `id`.
 The default is an empty array.
 * `scrollableElements`: The list of HTML DOM nodes to take individual screenshots.
-Each node is identified by a CSS selector.
+Each node is identified by a CSS `selector` or `id`.
 The default is an empty array.
 * `enableAjaxWait`: Whether wait until all AJAX calls are complete, and then proceed to the next operation.
 The default value is `false`.
 * `ignoreAlertTimeout`: Whether ignore the timeout exception if no alert pops up.
 The default value is `false`.
 * `evidenceLevel`: Different behaviours to take evidence for each operation.
 The default value is `2`.